 California Scrub-Jays are adept and opportunistic foragers.
-In the summer, but during the fall and winter, their diet consists mostly of insects and fruits, but they will switch to seeds and nuts, particularly acorns.
+In the summer, but especially during the fall and winter, their diet consists mostly of insects and fruits.
+Their diet also includes seeds and nuts, particularly acorns.

 Scrub-Jays will often cache food in the ground for later consumption, a habit that has made them a popular subject in research of cognitive ability and spatial memory—one study has found that a single individual can store up to 5,000 acorns in one autumn!
 Scrub-jays are also known to eat small vertebrates and even bird eggs and nestlings, sometimes stalking adult birds to find their nests.

 Of the three bird-hunting Accipiter hawks, the Cooper's Hawk is the mid-sized species and the most common in California, breeding in woodlands throughout the state, as well as in forested suburbs with increasing frequency in recent decades.